 Copyright © Nucleus Medical Media, Inc.

-chemotherapy, which can kill red blood cells and affect the blood-forming cells in bone marrow
+—drop in red blood cells and the blood-forming cells in bone marrow

 Poor nutrition and

 from nausea and/or vomiting

 Less oxygen circulating in the blood because of anemiaHormonal changes

 Lack of sleepDepressionStressPainSide effects of medications

 Factors that may increase your chance of cancer fatigue include: Undergoing cancer treatmentWorsening of cancerHaving a pre-existing condition, such as poor nutrition or breathing problemsYours or a family history of depression

 Cancer fatigue may cause: Extreme fatigue that is not relieved by sleep or restLack of energy to do basic daily tasksTrouble concentrating and rememberingLightheadednessHeavy feeling in the arms and legsPoor balanceShortness of breathImpatience, irritability